Great news! James the Chimney Sweep is available to work in the Southborough, Kent, TN4 area, remember I can help you with any of the following:

 Did you know?
 James the Sweep is a registered member of the respected Guild of Master Sweeps.

-Southborough is a wonderful town in Kent, near Tunbridge Wells, located in the High Weald of Outstanding Natural Beauty.
-James the Sweep is known as the Master Sweep of Soutborough and he has cleaned chimneys for residents there for many years.
+Southborough’s chimney sweep: look no further than James the Sweep!
+The Master Chimney Sweep for the local area is often sweeping chimneys in Southborough.
+Southborough itself is a lovely town in Kent, near Tunbridge Wells, located in the High Weald of Outstanding Natural Beauty.
+James the Sweep has swept chimneys in Southborough for many years.
 Despite its proximity to T Wells, Southborough has its own identity and leisure plays an important role in the local community, whose residents work hard throughout the week, whether in education or in employment.
 Cricket is especially popular and the sport has been played in the town for a very long time – 200 years, in fact!
 Cricket balls were made in Southborough in 1853 and were widely known for high professional standards.
 Iron has been a commodity which has boosted local employment, a key trade for the town of Southborough.

 Southborough Common, owned by Southborough Town Council, is a 71-acre site in the heart of the town.
 It has been part of the Manorial Holding since it began and the historicity of the site was re-emphasised in an appraisal by Tunbridge Wells Borough Council in 2003.
 The Common had originally included an extra 30 acres, which were closed off sometime between 1790 and 1810.
 Cricket has been played at the site for at least 200 years.
 Another interest in Southborough, which began more recently, is the twinning link with Lambersart in the Nord department of northern France, originally agreed on October 18 1992.
 Southborough and Lambersart maintain friendship ties with mutual ties and exchange visits for the purposes of culture and education.
 Lambersart Close in Southborough’s Barnetts Wood housing estate is named after the French town.
 Southborough also has close ties with Kaniv in Ukraine and the Southborough and Kaniv Association was founded in 2005.